uw-madison-comps/R-plant-lesson/_episodes/01-intro-to-r.md

 ~~~
 {: .output}

-Now that R has `sepal_length` in memory, we can do arithmetic with it.
+Now that R has `Sepal.Length` in memory, we can do arithmetic with it.
 For
 instance, we may want to convert this measurement into inches ( `1 inch = 2.54 cm`):

 ~~~
-sepal_length/2.54
+Sepal.Length/2.54
 ~~~
 {: .language-r}